-Patients should be informed that kidney stones and/or gallstones have been reported with REYATAZ use.
+Inform patients that kidney stones and/or gallstones have been reported with REYATAZ use.
 Some patients with kidney stones and/or gallstones required hospitalization for additional management and some had complications.
-Discontinuation of REYATAZ may be necessary as part of the medical management of these adverse events.
+Discontinuation of REYATAZ may be necessary as part of the medical management of these adverse events [see Warnings and Precautions (5.6)].